 Amplify the voice of African scholarship

 The Think Africa Partnership amplifies cutting-edge research and evidence for Africa’s economic transformation via collaborative research efforts with African researchers and groups such as the African Economic Research Consortium.

 With greater engagement and participation of African scholars, TAP helps ensure that their work reaches the hands of policy-makers and others engaged in the policy design and deliberation process.
 TAP is also aiming to increase the representation of female researchers and economists in Africa, by implementing a new gender-sensitive approach to talent development and network building.

-- AERC Visiting Scholars Program.
-This program provides competitive research fellowship grants to support the collaboration of African scholars, World Bank researchers, and partner institutions in strengthening research papers and core teaching curriculum.
+- AERC Visiting Scholars Program: This program provides competitive research fellowship grants to support the collaboration of African scholars, World Bank researchers, and partner institutions in strengthening research papers and core teaching curriculum.
 The program is administered in partnership with the African Economic Research Consortium (AERC).
-More...

-The partnership works to strengthen the knowledge capacity of Africa-based think tanks and others supporting policy impact via interactive policy dialogues, research to policy events, and peer learning.
+TAP also works to strengthen the knowledge capacity of Africa-based regional and domestic think tanks through interactive policy dialogues, research to policy events, and peer learning.

 To support the implementation of the G20 Compact with Africa, our regional partner the African Center for Economic Transformation (ACET) based in Accra, Ghana, hosts CwA peer-learning events in collaboration with governments and international institutions.
 Through its annual African Transformation Forums, ACET also offers a unique opportunity to the private sector and other non-state actors to engage directly with ministers and policy makers to help shape the course of economic transformation in Africa.
 Building upon the private sector orientation of the CwA, ACET is increasingly building capacity to support Private Sector Development, both with governments and the private sector.